Best cities to study Japanese in Japan

 Located close to Kyoto and Osaka, Kobe sits between mountains and the sea, which gives it great appeal amongst tourists and Japanese people alike.
 Its smaller size is perfect for students wishing to avoid the noise and frenzy of busier cities like Osaka and Tokyo.

 Kobe was one of the first ports of Japan, dealing extensively with China, and was one of the first points of contact when Japan reopened to the rest of the world in the 19th century.
-As such, it boasts a bustling Chinatown called Nankinmachi (南京町) and many Western style brick buildings can be found around the harbour.
+As such, it boasts a bustling Chinatown called Nankinmachi (南京町) and many Western-style brick buildings can be found around the harbor.

 Sapporo (札幌)

-Though further away from the centre of the country, most of the population does not have strong regional accents compared to other areas of Japan.
-You’ll be able to learn more neutral-sounding Japanese with the unique experiences of the region, making it a great place to study.
+Though further away from the center of the country, most of the population does not have strong regional accents compared to other areas of Japan.
+You’ll be able to learn more neutral-sounding tones with the unique experiences of the region, making it one of the best cities to study Japanese in Japan in the northern region.

 Read more about Sapporo here.